 Ever think, “I could fix that”?
 With The Quick & Easy Home Repair Manual now you actually can fix that.
 Whether it's simple projects like a busted pipe or clogged toilet, or bigger upgrades like a new floor or a deck, you’ll find all the information you need to fix the trouble spots and make your dream home a reality.

 For the first time homeowner and the venerable household-handyman, there is no better resource than this ultimate DIY manual.
 Learn how to prepare for unwelcome surprises as well as how to handle them when they inevitably happen.
-With high-quality design, intricate detail, and a durable flexicover—this manual is the perfect gift!
+With high-quality design, intricate detail, and a durable, wipe-clean flexicover with metallic corner-guards—this manual is the perfect gift!

 Tools & Skills: How to build the ultimate DIY toolbox, outfit your workspace, and gain the pro skills that make even challenging projects surprisingly fun and easy.